ajohnson-uoregon/llvm-project/clang-tools-extra/clang-rewrite/paper.md

 Xevolver [@xevolver] (built on ROSE), and the Omni source-to-source compiler [@omni].
 These tools provide more low-level interfaces than ours, and thus more precise control over rewriting, but at the cost of requiring users to be compiler experts.
-In particular, Xevolver provides an XML-based AST pattern matching interface for describing code transformations and Omni requires users to write Java classes that perform transformations on an XML representation of the AST.
 Neither of these are very user-friendly, as users have to directly describe AST manipulations and use syntax specific to each tool.
 MARTINI, on the other hand, only requires knowledge of C++ and the semantics of a few new attributes.